Updated report shows the why, what and how of selecting social listening tools

 Depending on the maturity and complexity of the SMM tools and its key features, the tool can also support social media marketing professionals in social media publishing, SMM, analysis, and engagement, conversation management, and SEO

 Requirements for social listening tools

-So that’s the “why” of social media listening tools, but how do you decide?
-Issues to consider when selecting social media tools are summarised in this chart.
+So that’s the 'why' of social media listening tools, but how do you decide?
+Issues to consider when selecting social media tools are summarized in the following table: